ManuNeuro/EmmanuelCalvet/_posts/2025-05-26-scientific_game_jam.md

 ![On the right of the spaceship's dashboard, you have a screen displaying the mackey-glass non-linear dynamical equation, as controlled by the canon load, next converted as the time constant parameter of the equation.]({{ '/assets/article_images/2025-05-26-scientific_game_jam/mg_eq.png' | relative_url }})

+**Note**: The Mackey-Glass equation is used only for the dashboard visualization—the actual sun mechanics are governed by simpler dynamics.

 ## Sun State Dynamics